datacamp/community-courses-introduction-to-probability-and-data-labs/chapter1.md

 *** =hint
 Sort your dataset in descending order based on the `total` column.
 You can do this interactively in the data viewer by clicking on the arrows next to the variable names.
-Or to arrange the data in a descenting order with new function: `desc` (for descending order).
+Or to arrange the data in a descending order with the new function: `desc` (for descending order).

 *** =pre_exercise_code